kmkamyk/Ansible-Facts-Explorer/README.md

 ## ⚙️ Automated Installation (Linux)

-For users on RHEL-based systems (like Rocky Linux, AlmaLinux, CentOS, Fedora), an automated installation script is provided to streamline the setup of Nginx, PostgreSQL, and the application backend.
+For users on RHEL-based systems (like Rocky Linux, AlmaLinux, CentOS, Fedora), a powerful automated installation script is provided to streamline the entire deployment process.

+**Script Features**:
+- **One-Command Backend Setup**: Installs and configures Nginx, PostgreSQL, and the Node.js backend service.
+- **Interactive Configuration**: Prompts for your AWX URL and token during setup, eliminating manual file editing.
+- **Automated Security**: Generates a strong, random password for the database user and securely stores it.
+- **Firewall Management**: Automatically opens the necessary HTTP port if `firewalld` is active.
+- **Clean Uninstall**: A dedicated command to completely remove all application components and data.
+- **Status Checks**: Easily verify that all services are running correctly.

-**Disclaimer**: This script will install packages and create system users and services.
-Please review the script's contents to understand the changes it will make to your system.
+**Disclaimer**: This script will install packages, manage services, and create system users.
+Please review its contents (`install.sh`) to understand all changes it will make to your system.

 ### Prerequisites for the Script

 -   A RHEL-based Linux distribution with `dnf`.
 -   `sudo` privileges.
--   `git` to clone the repository.
--   `npm` (Node.js) is required for building the frontend.
-The script itself uses it for backend dependencies.

-### How to Use the Script
+-   `git`, `npm`, and `node` must be installed.
+The script will verify their presence.

+### Recommended Installation Procedure

 1.  **Clone the repository and navigate into it:**
     ```bash